Potato Candy

 • Make sure to give the rolls long enough in the refrigerator to chill before slicing.
 If you are in a hurry, place in the freezer for 10-15 minutes.

-• This old-school candy is a great sweet treat to give away at Christmas time or anytime for that matter.
+• This old fashioned candy is a great sweet treat to give away during the holidays.

 Variations

-You can substitute a few different fillings to replace the peanut butter.
+Filling: You can substitute a few different fillings to replace the peanut butter.
+My son is allergic to peanuts so I use Sun Butter or Wow Butter.

-You could also substitute with any nut butters or a hazelnut spread like Nutella.
+You can also substitute with any nut butters or hazelnut spread.

 How to store